This game has a prototype article

 This texture itself is self explanatory, but where exactly it was used is currently unknown.

 This texture suggests that at one point in development, you could customize your 'hero'.
-This idea was possibly used in Guitar Hero 2, where you can select different versions of your character.
+This idea was possibly used in Guitar Hero II, where you can select different versions of your character, but full character customization wasn't implemented until Guitar Hero: World Tour.

 This is an unused menu texture, however it's purpose is unknown.
 Another texture in the game shows this with artwork of Axel Steel on it (Seen below).
 This could possibly be an early hero selection screen.